syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ### GroupMode

 By default column grouping occurs based on the value in the underlying collection thereby creating a new group for each new value of that column.
 However you can also group a column based on the Display value by setting the [GridColumn.GroupMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~GroupMode.html) property as `Display`.
-In the below code example we have set [GridColumn.Format](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property as "#" which displays only the rounded off value in the `GridCell`.
+In the below code example we have set [GridColumn.Format](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property as "#" which displays only the rounded off value in the [GridCell](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridCell.html).

 {% tabs %}
 {% highlight xaml %}